Cal Crutchlow: LCR Honda (2015–2020)

-Crutchlow crashed at out at the 2017 season opener in Qatar, but rallied at the second race in Argentina to take a podium in 3rd place.
-He followed this up with two top five finishes in his next three races to produce a solid start to the season.

-He extended his contract with LCR and Honda until 2019.
+Crutchlow crashed at out at the 2017 season opener in Qatar, but rallied at the second race in Argentina to take a third place podium.
+He did not score another podium for the rest of the season, but rode with relative consistency, taking six other top-five finishes.
+He finished the season in ninth, and extended his contract with LCR Honda until 2019.